Best Brunch in West Palm Beach

-Recently awarded “Best Brunch” in Downtown West Palm Beach by the Palm Beach Post, Pistache is a breakfast-lover’s paradise.
+Recently awarded “Best Brunch” in Downtown West Palm Beach by the Palm Beach Post, Pistache is a breakfast-lover’s paradise, and the place to go if you’re feeling a little fancy.
 Why does it feel like the French just ‘get’ brunch?
 Eggs bennies dominate this menu, and you can get them one of two different ways.
 Or, if you’re feeling super French, the croque-madame is the way to go.
 This spot is yet another one featured on our Downtown West Palm Beach Food Tour.

 By night, Lynora’s is known for wood-fired pizzas and modern, yet rustic pasta dishes.
 But by day, you’ll find bottomless drinks, lemon ricotta waffles, zeppoles and brunch pizza.

 Sometimes you just need a little tequila for breakfast.
 Rocco’s menu features breakfast tacos, avocado toast and wet burritos topped with eggs.
 You could even go the healthy route and order a cold-pressed juice.
 Before you order your tequila, that is!

 Batch is the new kid in town — but that doesn’t mean that there’s anything novice about their food.
 Head here for brunch and enjoy some of the best fried chicken and waffles you’ve ever tasted.
 They’re served with whipped butter and honey.
 Or, get even more decadent with their chocolate waffles, topped with thick, chocolate syrup and whipped cream.
 Is this breakfast, or is it dessert?
 Who cares?
 It’s brunch!